ProjecticumDlerpDs/Splicing_mouse/README.md

 Goal is to write a pipeline that can cluster data based on similarities withing dataset E8.5, and to find a suitable analysis method for the determination of alternative splicing of RNA.

+ This Github repository will function as an online labjournal where scripts/data are stored for

 ## Phase 1 Data inspection & clustering with Seurat
-Clustering data in dataset E8.5 with package [@satijalab/seurat](https://github.com/satijalab/seurat)
+Data inspection and clustering of dataset E8.5 with package [@satijalab/seurat](https://github.com/satijalab/seurat)

 - [Seurat_pipeline](https://github.com/ProjecticumDlerpDs/Splicing_mouse/tree/main/scripts/Finished/Seurat_pipeline)

 ## Phase 2 Transcriptome identification & Quantification with Whippet
 Whippet package [@timbitz/Whippet.jl](https://github.com/timbitz/Whippet.jl)

-Fase 2 not reached yet
+ ;Phase 2 not reached yet